classcraft/policies/Version1.4/privacy.md

 Disclosure of Information to Satisfy Legal Obligations
 ------------------------------------------------------

 Classcraft may disclose personal information if we have a good faith belief that doing so is necessary to comply with the law, such as complying with a subpoena or other legal process.
-We may need to disclose personal information where, in good faith, we think it is necessary to to protect the rights, property, or safety of Classcraft, our employees, our community, or others, or to prevent violations of our our Terms of Service or other agreements.
+We may need to disclose personal information where, in good faith, we think it is necessary to protect the rights, property, or safety of Classcraft, our employees, our community, or others, or to prevent violations of our our Terms of Service or other agreements.
 This includes, without limitation, exchanging information with other companies and organizations for fraud protection or responding to government requests.

 Changes and Updates to the Privacy Policy
 -----------------------------------------